From single-cell variability to population growth: Appendix D: Analytical solution of the tree distribution of generation times

-In Ref. \cite{Lin2017}, we show that the tree distribution $f_0(\tau)$ is distinct from the lineage distribution $f(\tau)$ in the presence of finite correlation between mother and daughter cells.
+In Ref. \cite{Lin2017}, it was shown that the tree distribution of generation times $f_0(\tau)$ is distinct from the lineage distribution $f(\tau)$ in the presence of finite correlation between mother and daughter cells.
 In general, the formula to compute the population growth rate is

 Even though Powell did not explicitly point out the physical meaning of $f_0(\tau)$, he managed to derive a recursive equation of $f_0(\tau)$ \cite{Powell1956},